bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+D-ocument O-bject M-odel is an interface that allows a programming language to manipulate the content, structure, and style of a website.

 2. What is an event?

+An event can be something the browser does or something done by the user.
+Ex: a button was clicked, input field was changed, webpage finished loading, page scroll, etc.

 3. What is an event listener?

+An event listener is a function that waits for an event to occur before executing.

 4. Why would we convert a NodeList into an Array?

+You need to convert a NodeList into an Array in order to have access to array methods like forEach.

 5. What is a component?

+A component is a small, re-usable block of code made up of HTML, CSS, and JavaScript.

 ### Git Set up